bharathgs/Awesome-Distributed-Deep-Learning/README.md

 ## Papers
 ### General:
 1. [Demystifying Parallel and Distributed Deep Learning: An In-Depth Concurrency Analysis](https://arxiv.org/abs/1802.09941):discusses the different types of concurrency in DNNs; synchronous and asynchronous stochastic gradient descent; distributed system architectures; communication schemes; and performance modeling.
 Based on these approaches, it also extrapolates the  potential directions for parallelism in deep learning.

+## Books
+1. [Distributed Machine Learning Patterns](https://github.com/terrytangyuan/distributed-ml-patterns): this book teaches you how to take machine learning models from your personal laptop to large distributed clusters.
+You’ll explore key concepts and patterns behind successful distributed machine learning systems, and learn technologies like TensorFlow, Kubernetes, Kubeflow, and Argo Workflows directly from a key maintainer and contributor, with real-world scenarios and hands-on projects.

 ## Model Consistency:
 ### Synchronization: